 c.
 Mining Taxes On August 10, 2023, Law No. 21591 on Mining Royalty was published in the Official Gazette, effective as of January 1, 2024.
-The law establishes that the new mining royalty tax is comprised of two components: The ad valorem component and the mining margin component.
+The law establishes that the mining royalty tax is comprised of two components: The ad valorem component and the mining margin component.
 The ad valorem component corresponds to 1% of copper sales and applies to miners whose copper sales represent more than 50% of total sales.
 The mining margin component applies a rate of between 8% and 26% on mining operating margins in the range of 20% to 80%.

-Codelco has recognized in its third quarter financial statements the following effects for each component of the new Mining Royalty:
+Codelco has recognized in its third quarter financial statements the following effects for each component of the Mining Royalty:

-- Mining Margin Component: For the year 2024, an expense of ThUS\$ 140,603 was determined, which is presented in income tax expense in the income statement, of which ThUS\$ 41,023 corresponds to the effect of deferred taxes. - Ad Valorem Component: For the year 2024, an expense of ThUS\$ 119,354 was determined, which is presented in other expenses by function in the income statement (see note 24, letter b).
+- Mining Margin Component: During the three-month periods ended March 31, 2025, an expense of ThUS\$ 42,070 was determined, which is presented in income tax expense in the income statement, of which ThUS\$ 14,281 corresponds to the effect of deferred taxes. - Ad Valorem Component: For the three-month periods ended March 31, 2025, an expense of ThUS\$ 25,490 was determined, which is presented in other expenses by function in the income statement (see note 24, letter b).